 2015-16 call for proposals will be open from 26 August 2015 to 7 October 2015.

 The aim of the British Academy in making these awards is to offer opportunities for outstanding early career researchers to strengthen their experience of research and teaching in a university environment which will develop their curriculum vitae and improve their prospects of obtaining permanent lecturing posts by the end of the Fellowship.
 The primary emphasis is on completion of a significant piece of publishable research, which will be assisted by full membership of an academic community of established scholars working in similar fields.

 - Applicants must be supported by the UK host institution in which they wish to hold the Fellowship

-Changed Requirement for 2012-13: Unlike in recent years, only one self-nominated referee will be required to support applications to this scheme.
-The referee should normally be the external examiner, or, if not available, someone else who is as external to the applicant as possible.
+Referee : Applicants must be supported by one self-nominated referee.
+The referee should normally be the external examiner or, if not available, someone else who is as external to the applicant as possible.

 Closing Date : Application is via a two-stage selection process.
 The deadline for outline applications for award in 2015-16 is at 5pm on 7 October 2015.
 Applicants invited to Stage Two, will complete that application in early 2016.